Dynamics of Pseudoentanglement: Properties of the local automaton gate set

 Reversibility, irreducibility and aperiodicity imply that the Markov chain has the uniform distribution $\pi_m$ as its unique steady state \cite{levin_markov_2017}.
 This proves that our 3-qubit automaton gate set equilibrates to the uniform distribution on all subset states with $|S| = m \leq D/4$.

-Furthermore, it is easy to see that three-qubit gates are necessary to obtain the above result.
-Indeed two-qubit automaton gates (generated by NOT and CNOT) are {\it affine transformations}, in the sense that for any such gate $u$ we have $u\ket{\mathbf z} = \ket{A_u \mathbf z \oplus \mathbf{b}_u}$, with $A_u$ a binary matrix and $\mathbf{b}_u$ a bitstring.
+It is easy to see that three-qubit gates are necessary to obtain the above result.
+Indeed two-qubit automaton gates (generated by NOT and CNOT) are {\it affine transformations} of the computational basis, in the sense that for any such gate $u$ we have $u\ket{\mathbf z} = \ket{A_u \mathbf z \oplus \mathbf{b}_u}$, with $A_u$ a binary matrix and $\mathbf{b}_u$ a bitstring.
 Any transformations that are not affine cannot be generated by two-qubit automaton gates.
-As it turns out, the gate set comprising NOT and CNOT gates satisfies irreducibility up to $m = 3$; an example of two subsets that cannot be connected with $m = 4$ and $N = 3$ is given by
+As it turns out, the gate set comprising NOT and CNOT gates induces an irreducible Markov chain only up to $m = 3$; an example of two subsets with $m = 4$ and $N = 3$ that cannot be connected by NOTs and CNOTs only is given by